 USA Interventional Pain Clinic

-Drs.
-Brad Steffler and Lewis Coumanis, both interventional radiologists at the University of South Alabama College of Medicine, say low back pain is the most common complaint they hear from their patients.
+Dr. Brad Steffler, right, an interventional radiologist at the University of South Alabama College of Medicine, says low back pain is the most common complaint he hears from patients.

-In the office, patient care is provided by two interventional radiologists, Drs.
-Steffler and Coumanis, who have expertise in performing minimally invasive procedures using image guidance.
-Dr. Steffler said the technology they use is rapidly advancing and he sees this approach as a highly effective tool in helping patients with pain, including back pain.
+In the office, patient care is provided by Dr. Steffler, who has expertise in performing minimally invasive procedures using image guidance.
+Dr. Steffler said the technology he uses is rapidly advancing and he sees this approach as a highly effective tool in helping patients with pain, including back pain.

 "For back pain, we typically schedule a series of visits in a four to five week period," said Dr. Steffler, who is an associate professor of radiology at USA.
 "Usually, after the first visit, patients experience a large reduction in pain."